-For the last section though, stuff finally starts to happen.
-Scully and Wellmore—his own Scully having stayed at home for no particular reason—infiltrate a sekrit government base for a good old-fashioned close encounter.
+For the last section stuff finally starts to happen.
+Scully and Willmore—his own Scully having stayed at home for no particular reason—infiltrate a sekrit government base for a good old-fashioned close encounter.
 The puzzles are weak, but the atmosphere is surprisingly effective thanks to guards suddenly appearing, a bit of body-snatching, and waiting for the other boot to drop.
 There's no real shock value to anything though, just setting things up so that Scully can use the stiletto to save the day.
 Yes, poor Craig doesn't even get to be the hero of his own game.
 Not really, anyway.
 Pity him in all his pointlessness.
-Pointlessness which looks quite a lot like this:

-If you look very carefully during that, you can actually see a single frame where Willmore emotes.
+If you look very carefully during this sequence, you can actually see a single frame where Willmore emotes.

 No, no, just kidding.
 That would be crazy.

-Here's the complete game in handy YouTube form.
-There are some changes depending on how you approach a couple of the characters, but not very many.
-That's one of the problems when most of the story is a shaggy dog one.
-There are reasons that many players look back on this interactive movie fondly though, and they're pretty easy to see.
-If you were an X-Files fan in the 90s, it was likely going to be this or a platform game where Fox Mulder got an extra life if he collected 100 Truth Points, and this was always going to win that fight.
-Most importantly though, Hyperbole may have been limited by budget and actor availability and production quality, but there's a feel that this was a genuine attempt to make the best X-Files interactive movie possible with its resources—something that carries it pretty well, even if the overall take on the series is probably something that Willmore's publisher would have written back to say "Thanks, but no thanks..." after reading.
+There are reasons that many players look back on this interactive movie fondly.
+If you were an X-Files fan in the '90s, it was likely going to be this or a platformer where Fox Mulder got an extra life if he collected 100 Truth Points, and this was always going to win that fight.
+Most importantly though, Hyperbole may have been limited by budget and actor availability and production quality, but there's a feel this was a genuine attempt to make the best X-Files interactive movie possible with its resources—something that carries it pretty well, even if the overall take on the series is probably something that Willmore's publisher would have written back to say "Thanks, but no thanks..." after reading.
 But then, the same could be said of the second movie.